Blazemeter/github-action/README.md

 - Used when send public report url through a microsoft teams notification
 ### `locations`
 - Comma separated location IDs as String.
 Ex., "asia-east1-a,australia-southeast1-a".
 All supported locationIDs can be found at https://api.blazemeter.com/performance/#list-of-google-cloud-locations
+- For Private locations(OPLs), use ID as "harbor-661f7af50d8f6f8f0d014359".
+Just append the 'harbor-' prefix to the ID of the OPL.
 ### `dedicatedIP`
 - A boolean value defaulted to **false**.
 When set to **true**, dedicatedIPs will be used if available.